irfanyusra/EnerShare/README.md

 - Set up Ubuntu on Windows or stand-alone
 - Binaries/config files are needed to run the blockchain which can be downloaded from HyperLedger Fabric documentation
 - Enter this curl command on a ubuntu shell: `curl -sSL https://bit.ly/2ysbOFE | bash -s`
-- Navigate into the fabric-samples folder and copy the config/ and bin/ folders into the Capstone fabric samples folder
+- Navigate into the `fabric-samples` folder and copy the config/ and bin/ folders into the Capstone fabric samples folder
-- Navigate to the test-network folder in the Capstone project
-- Run the command `./test.sh` to run the shell script which starts the blockchain.
+- Navigate to the `fabric-samples/test-network` and run the command `./test.sh` to run the shell script which starts the blockchain.

 ## Frontend Technologies